 • Business bank statements

-Every Merchant Bank has its own KYC process so there is no standardized method between banks.
+Every acquiring bank has its own KYC process so there is no standardized method between merchant banks.
 However, the above list outlines the basic supporting documents that will need to be provided to ensure KYC compliance.

 If you would like to find out more about KYC checks and what you can expect we have an expert team who are happy to answer your questions.
 Please contact us here.